WardaaNajamm/LogicGates_usingNN/README.md

 # LogicGates_usingNN
-Implementing Logic gates (AND, NAND, XOR) using Neural Networks.
-I have also shown changes to hyperparameters and then shown how the networks behaviour changes.
+I have demonstrated the implementation of Neural Networks to simulate Logic gates such as AND, NAND, and XOR.
+Additionally, I have illustrated the effect of changing hyperparameters on the behavior of the networks.

 Ref: https://colab.research.google.com/drive/1O94z6Ycocnx7YqP09eAj8c7PFRmPrfIb?usp=sharing

-In the word documnet attached, I have shown the following points in detail:
+In the word documnet attached, I have shown the following points:

 1) Change no. of hidden layers
 2) Execute this for fewer epochs and learn the behavior.